pivotal/docs-tap/install-components.md

     EOF
     ```

-3. Give developers namespace-level access and view access to appropriate cluster-level resources by doing one of the following:
+3. Give developers namespace-level access and view access to appropriate cluster-level resources by doing **one of the following**:

-  **Note:** In order to apply the bindings below, an adminstrator account is required.
-However to use the pre-defined roles, a non adminstrator account (i.e. developer account) is required.
+  **Note:** An administrator user is required to apply the bindings below.
+However once the bindings are applied, you must login as a non administrator user (i.e. developer) to see the effects of rbac

   1) Use the [`tanzu rbac`](authn-authz/binding.md) plug-in to grant `app-viewer` or `app-editor` roles to an identity provider group